TeamIngrid/ProjectMem/docs/guides/data_management.md

 Next, click on "Import".

-Next, select the database icon and click on the "Import" button in the bottom right-hand corner.

 ![](../../assets/images/guides/import_export/new_category_import.png)

 Select an import file (example: `Miata GT.json`) and in a second you will see the populated item.